amitsaha/echorand.me/content/posts/shared-functionality-using-middleware-ii.md

 The organizers were of course very well prepared for that.
-Massive kudos to the Next day video team and everyone else involved in the process, including the paper chair and the directory who did go the extra mile in convincing me that I should make use of the virtual presentation opportunity rather than withdrawing my talk altogether.
+Massive kudos to the Next day video team and everyone else involved in the process, including the paper chair and the director who did go the extra mile in convincing me that I should make use of the virtual presentation opportunity rather than withdrawing my talk altogether.
 I am glad they did, as I could learn and share some new explorations that I had not shared